 When it was time to buy toys I would take him to a toy shop and tell him to choose 1 or 2 toys.
 The funny part is that even as a small boy he would start negotiating with me to get him more toys because 1 or 2 were just not enough.

 I would stick to the agreed number and that the choice is entirely his to make.
-Off course I would chip in to advise but I allowed him to make the final decision.
+Of course, I would chip in to advise but I allowed him to make the final decision.

 The catch was to make him own the toys and be responsible for them.
-This way every time the toys stopped working and he come crying, I would tell him it was his choice.
-Eventually I noticed that he would take my advice most of the time.
+This way every time the toys stopped working and he comes crying, I would tell him it was his choice.
+Eventually, I noticed that he would take my advice most of the time.
 Now he is a big boy.

 Exercise Your Power Wisely

 The ability to choose and make your own decisions is powerful.
 It should not be taken lightly.
-This power is uniquely yours and do not allow anyone to get it away from you.
+This power is uniquely yours and never allow anyone to get it away from you.